- The Source Screen has controls to monitor a source (view its video feed), reload the list of available sources, change settings, and view help.

 - Refresh Rate: slower saves energy; faster uses your battery faster, and may cause the image to break up or latency to increase on slower iDevices (mostly with Teradek sources).
 The best setting depends on the speed of your iDevice and your personal preferences.
 The Refresh Rate setting is shared by all ’scopes and camera status displays.

-- Squeeze Ratio select the anamorphic desqueeze amount: 1.0x (no anamorphic lens), 1.33x, 1.5x, or 2.0x.
+- Squeeze Ratio selects the anamorphic desqueeze amount: 1.0x (no desqueeze), 1.33x, 1.5x, or 2.0x.

 - 16–235 | 16–255 | 0–255 | Legal selects the Luminance Levels used for the ’scopes and false-color displays, to match what the camera is using.
 If your camera doesn’t have a Luminance Levels setting, use 16–255.